Kjelljk/power_distributor/README.md

 * **Patience for Small Spikes:** If the combined power slightly exceeds the hard limit (e.g., by 5%), the Distributor will tolerate it for a short, set amount of time (e.g., several minutes).
 This often allows the temporary spike to subside on its own.

 * **Rapid Response for Large Spikes:** If the power significantly exceeds the limit (e.g., by 20%), the Distributor allows it for only a very short duration (e.g., 30 seconds).
-If the power hasn't dropped by then, the system quickly and gradually reduces the power supplied to the individual devices until the total usage is back below the safe limit.
+If the power hasn't dropped by then, the system quickly and gradually reduces the power supplied to the individual unit until the total usage is back below the safe limit.

-**The result?** Your appliances get to run at the highest possible power level, maximizing performance and speeding up tasks like EV charging, all while the Distributor guarantees the continuous safety of your electrical infrastructure.
+**The result?** Your appliances get to run at the highest possible power level, maximizing performance and speeding up tasks like EV charging, all while the Distributor make sure that the continuous safety of your electrical infrastructure.